sundarmr/anisblescripts/MyVagrantProjects/ActiveMqNOB/ReadMe.md

 2. Java
 3. Ansible

-run vagrant up to get a cluster of 4 activemq nodes.
+run vagrant up to get a cluster of 4 activemq nodes

+This project will provide a ring topology of network of brokers